 Traditionally, Chicken Marsala is made with a thin chicken cutlet cooked in Marsala wine and mushrooms but we amped up our stuffed Chicken Marsala by stuffing it with cheesy caramelized onions and then add some sun dried tomatoes and spinach to the finishing touch.

-This chicken marsala recipe was one the the first dishes I cooked for Terry.
-He didn’t believe me that chicken breast could be moist and flavourful and I was about to prove him wrong.
-I always love a good challenge in the kitchen, don’t you?
+This stuffed chicken marsala recipe was one the the first dishes I cooked for Terry.
+He didn't believe me that chicken breast could be moist and flavourful and I was about to prove him wrong.
+I always love a good challenge in the kitchen, don't you?

-The great thing about this recipe is it’s easy to make and super flavourful!
+The great thing about this stuffed chicken marsala recipe is it's easy to make and super flavourful!
 Terry had never cooked a single thing in his life, unless you count boiling water and toast so I wanted to make sure that this would be something that could be easily replicated anytime.

 The end result?
-A flavourful ‘fancy looking’ dish to enjoy that looks like you spent a lot of time in the kitchen but you really didn’t!
+A flavourful 'fancy looking' stuffed chicken marsala to enjoy that looks like you spent a lot of time in the kitchen but you really didn't!

 All ingredients for this stuffed chicken marsala recipe can be found at your local grocery store.